Medicine Overview of Pyrolate Injection

 Animal studies have shown low or no adverse effect on the foetus, however, there are limited human studies.
 Please consult your doctor.

-Pyrolate 0.2mg Injection is safe to use during lactation.
-Human studies have shown that either the drug does not pass into the breastmilk in significant amount or is not expected to cause toxicity to the baby.+more
+Pyrolate 0.2mg Injection is probably safe to use during lactation.
+Limited human data suggests that the drug does not represent a significant risk to the baby.+more

 There is limited information available on the use of Pyrolat+more

-e 0.2mg Injection in patients with kidney disease.
+e 0.2mg Injection in patients with liver disease.
 Please consult your doctor....

 Frequently asked questions for Pyrolate 0.2mg Injection